Bellingham Athletic Club

 Personal Training

-We offer a certified professional staff of trainers who can customize a program to meet your special needs and also educate you and motivate you to meet your goals.
-Trainers can be hired by the session or a series of sessions.
-See our personal training program page for more information
+BAC has a professional staff of certified Personal Trainers who not only develop a customized program to meet your specific needs, but will also educate, guide you, and motivate you through the process.
+Trainers may be hired by the session or for a series of sessions.
+Please see our personal training program page for more information.

 Youth Fitness

-Now more than ever our physical health has become a priority.
-We all are aware of the benefits we can reap from maintaining a healthy active lifestyle but we also live in an era, where time is a precious commodity.
-Selecting exercises that are appropriate, time-effective, and meet your personal goals can be a challenge.
+From all types of media, we are all aware of the importance and benefits that we receive from a healthy active lifestyle.
+We also live in an era where time is a precious commodity.
+One where we must strike a balance between work, family, and ourselves.
+Compound that with trying to come up with a plan to stay active can be daunting.
+Selecting exercise that’s appropriate, time-effective, and meets your personal goals can be overwhelming.
 A Personal Trainer is an excellent resource for anyone who wants to make physical activity a regular part of their day.
-At Bellingham Athletic Club we are proud to have a group of highly skilled professional people on our Personal Training Staff that are dedicated to providing you with the education and motivation that you need to succeed.
-Here at BAC we have a number of programming options:
+At BAC we have a group of highly skilled professionals that are dedicated to providing you with the education and motivation that you need to succeed.
+We have several programming options to choose from.

 Personal Training Single Session